elajoie/halocal/README.md

 cd halocal/configs

-update host IP in inventory as 127.0.0.1 is the EE and the IP you put in will be what the EE SSHes into.
+Change inventory IP to match your HA system IP or hostname

-add local file called pass with the password for sudo in it
+add local file called pass with the password for sudo into config folder

 ansible-navigator run -m stdout main.yml --become-pass-file pass